 Claim: Demand Studios Isn't Journalism (or Trying to be)

 A big criticism of Demand Studios comes from those who worry the site and company will have a negative impact on journalism, on top of that industry's existing problems.
-There have been multiple instances where Demand's CEO Richard Rosenblatt has tried to say they're not targeting journalism, aren't participating in journalism, or are not creating news.
+There have been multiple instances where Demand Media's CEO Richard Rosenblatt has tried to say they're not targeting journalism, aren't participating in journalism, or are not creating news.
 At the same time, they've been seen advertising specifically targeting journalists.
 I think Rosenblatt sums it up nicely:

 "Only the journalists call us journalists."